-The County is divided into six (6) geographic areas referred to as Emergency Operating Areas (EOA).
+The County is divided into six (6) geographic areas referred to as EOA's.
 The EOAs are field command posts under the direction and control of the EOC that utilize an area command structure.
-The role of the EOA is to provide communication and resource coordination between the EOC, Municipalities, other Governmental agencies, Non-Profit Organizations, and the public.
-The boundaries of each EOA can be seen in the figure below.
+The role of the EOA is to provide communication and resource coordination between the EOC, municipalities, other governmental agencies, Non-Profit Organizations, and the public.
+The boundaries of each EOA are depicted in Figure 5.